TheCaptain989/bazarr-cleansubs/README.md

 `/config/log/cleansubs.log`

 This log must be inspected or downloaded outside of Bazarr.
-The log file name can be modified with the `--log` command-line option.
+The log filename can be modified with the `--log` command-line option.

 Script activity, including errors, will appear in both the script log and the native Bazarr log.